Jack000/fontjoy/readme.md

 - Hamming distance (are the vectors roughly similar?)

-So we have to make up our own similarity measure:
+All these are great for finding similar *or* contrasting fonts, but our ideal match has similarities and contrasts in equal measure.
+So we have to make up our own similarity metric:

 ![contrast distance](http://fontjoy.com/github/formula.png)